ltelab/RS2022/README.md

 Alternatively, you can clone this repository on your laptop and install the required environment using conda with the following steps:

 0. Go to the directory where you want to clone the repository.
-As example:
+As an example:
    ```sh
    cd /home/ghiggi/Courses
    ```